bucs110a0spring22/ch1-lab-aw134123/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+Deducted 10% for every day an assignment is late up until 50% Can then resubmit for up to 50% up until last day of classes Can use 5 grace days but can't be used for final project No additional extensions

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: none

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+none

 ## REFERENCES:
- < List any outside resources used >
+none

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+王亚圣 is just my Chinese name I thought it didn't work with Python but apparently it does.